AdamStelmaszczyk/gtsa/README.md

 Dependencies
 ---
-- To build and run unit tests, `g++-4.8` and `libboost-all-dev` packages are needed.
+- To build and run unit tests, `g++` and `libboost-all-dev` packages are needed.
 - To run valgrind, `valgrind` package is needed.
 - To make GIFs, `imagemagick` package is needed.

-You can install all of them with `sudo apt-get install g++-4.8 libboost-all-dev valgrind imagemagick`.
+You can install all of them with `sudo apt-get install g++ libboost-all-dev valgrind imagemagick`.

 Priorities of the library
 ---

 1. Correctness.
 2. Compliance with environment typical for competitions.
+One process.
 One file submission, compiled with one invocation of `g++`.
 3. Performance.

 Would like to help?